luccaugusto/tarts/README.md

 ## Goals:
 [OK] Be able to plot bar, line and pie charts
-[  ] Plot chart non iteractivelly to the terminal and exit [  ] Be able to create charts with command line arguments [  ] Be able to create new charts interactivelly
+[OK] Plot chart non iteractivelly to the terminal and exit [  ] Be able to create charts with command line arguments [  ] Be able to create new charts interactivelly
 [  ] Create charts from CSV